 Currently, the regulatory requirement for a credit union is to have a minimum leverage ratio of 5.0%.
 Prairie Centre has established a minimum level for the leverage ratio of 6.5% and a long-term target level of 9.0%.
-At the end of 2020 our leverage ratio was 8.16%, which is lower than our prior year level of 8.89%, due to our high growth during the year coupled with lower than normal profitability.
-We expect this ratio to grow slightly to 8.26% in 2021.
+At the end of 2021 our leverage ratio was 7.94%, which is lower than our prior year level of 8.16% due to our high growth levels.
+We expect this ratio to drop slightly again to 7.76% in 2022, as we expect to have further growth, while profitability remains lower due to shrinking interest margins.

-Credit unions assess additional capital requirements based on the risks faced by their individual operations using an Internal Capital Adequacy Assessment process (ICAAP).
+Credit unions assess additional capital requirements based on the risks faced by their individual operations using an Internal Capital Adequacy Assessment Process (ICAAP).
 ICAAP evaluates requirements for capital relative to strategic plans and the credit union's risk appetite.
 The assessment of risks with assigned capital requirements is a key tool in making strategic business decisions.
 Enterprise-wide stress testing and scenario analysis are also used to assess the impact of various stress conditions on our risk profile and capital requirements.
+We monitor our equity, profitability, and capital levels closely to ensure we continue to have adequate capital to continue our strategy to pursue mergers and acquisitions which will benefit the credit union in the long term.

 The Corporation's minimum ratio of eligible capital to risk weighted assets is 10.50% and this is our policy minimum for risk weighted capital.
-Our longterm target level has been set at 13.50% to ensure we have adequate capital relative to our risk profile.
-We completed 2020 with a ratio of 12.60%; lower than 13.21% of the prior year-end.
-Looking ahead to 2021, we expect equity to grow to just over \$80 million while the risk weighted capital ratio declines to 12.28% as we continue to pursue loan growth.
-We monitor this closely to ensure we continue to have adequate capital to continue our strategy to pursue mergers and acquisitions which will benefit the credit union in the long term.
+Our long-term target level has been set at 13.50% to ensure we have adequate capital relative to our risk profile.
+We completed 2021 with a ratio of 11.92%; lower than the 12.60% of the prior year-end, a result of our large asset growth in the year.
+Looking ahead to 2022, we expect equity to grow to just over \$96 million, with the risk weighted capital ratio declining to 11.57% as we continue to pursue loan growth and increase the return for the credit union.